Adapted from a presentation at the SLE Workshop at Hospital for Special Surgery

 Oral lesions may respond to treatment with topical or intralesional steroids, but antimalarial drugs may be necessary to treat resistant lesions.
 The control of active systemic disease will usually aid in the control of oral lesions, as well.

-Sjogren’s syndrome is a chronic, systemic autoimmune disease that targets the salivary glands (in the mouth) and lacrimal glands (in the eye).
+Sjogren’s syndrome (or Sjogren's disease) is a chronic, systemic autoimmune disease that targets the salivary glands (in the mouth) and lacrimal glands (in the eye).
 The involvement of these two glands results in dry mouth and dry eyes (sicca complex).
 There are two forms of Sjogren's:

 About one-third to one-half of people with Sjogren's will experience a painless enlargement of a major salivary gland, and this manifestation of the disease is usually bilateral (will occur on both sides).
 The destruction of the salivary glands by antibodies causes profound oral dryness (xerostomia), which is the most debilitating oral symptom.
 Loss of saliva results in the loss of the antibacterial and antifungal capacities of saliva.
 Saliva keeps the oral soft tissue moist and healthy, and buffers the oral environment, helping to neutralize acids that cause dental caries (cavities).
 Destruction of the salivary glands inhibits that buffering effect.
 This causes multiple consequences for oral health, such as susceptibility to caries (decay) and oral fungal infections.